 - Use secure software to manage sensitive information.
 Don’t use software with a bad security track record to store and transmit sensitive information (i.e. Dropbox).
 There are professional-grade document and transaction management tools available for that purpose – use them!
 If you are contracting for a website, mobile solution, or other software, make sure good information security practices are a part of your contract – this is a requirement in some states.
 I’ve written an article all about mobile app contracts – but always consult your attorney.

 - Create and protect strong passwords.
-Use passwords with letters, numbers, and punctuation – at least eight characters long – and use unique passwords for different applications.
-Ideally, change your passwords every 120-180 days.
-Also, never write passwords down (unless you lock up the paper very securely), change your passwords now and again, and don’t share your passwords.
+Use passwords that are either long combinations of many words OR combinations of letters, numbers, and punctuation – at least eight characters long – and use unique passwords for different applications.
+Never write passwords down (unless you lock up the paper very securely) and don’t share your passwords.
 If you use a password management program or “remember password” features, be aware they aren’t ideal: if someone gets physical access to your device and/or learns your one master password, they’ll have access to all of your passwords.
 If your service offers “strong authentication” or “two-step authentication” (like Google or Microsoft Live Mail) take advantage of that extra security.
 To protect your accounts, don’t forget to log out when you’re done using a computer, website, or other resource.

 - Configure computers for security and keep them updated.
 If you use a PC, test your settings and security patches using the Microsoft Baseline tool (http://tinyurl.com/cwjek6g) and Secunia PSI (http://secunia.com).
 If you have a Mac, there are not similarly useful tools – but Apple does have some configuration guides: http://tinyurl.com/apy4pes.
 On your PC, make sure “Windows Update” runs every month.
 On the Mac, make sure that “Software Update” (in “System Preferences” from the Apple menu) is set to check for updates regularly.
 Don’t delay installing the recommended updates!